Pay with Credit Card:

 Z. John Zingis, Jr., LSRP

-With over 30 years of experience in the environmental field, Mr. Zingis has participated in all levels of environmental investigations, including the assessment of soil and/or groundwater contamination, characterizing ground water contaminants and flow direction, assessment of sensitive environmental receptors, and more.
+With more than 30 years of experience in the environmental field, Mr. Zingis has participated in all levels of environmental investigations, including the assessment of soil and/or groundwater contamination, characterizing ground water contaminants and flow direction, assessment of sensitive environmental receptors, and more.
 His areas of expertise include environmental site assessments, site investigations and remedial investigations, underground storage tank management, brownfield property redevelopment, land use development, environmental permitting, and waterfront development.
 He also provides expert testimony on matters relating to environmental planning and permitting.

 Paula MacRae, LSRP, P.G., Oweis Engineering

-Paula MacRae has more than 30 years of hands-on experience in the field and has recently retired from Oweis Engineering Inc. with over 30 years of practical experience.
+Paula MacRae has more than 30 years of hands-on experience in the field and has recently retired from Oweis Engineering Inc. as a Senior Geologist.
 Ms. MacRae has worked on environmental site remediation, groundwater resources, and geotechnical engineering related projects and worked as an Environmental Technician and served as Director of Phase Contrast Microscopy Laboratory for an asbestos abatement firm.
 She has gained invaluable knowledge and insight from the diversity of projects that ranged in size and complexity.

 Shari Kondrup, Brick Township Municipal Utilities Authority